OSGeo/OSGeoLive-doc/doc/quickstart/virtualization_quickstart.rst

   .. image:: /images/projects/osgeolive/vmdk_general_advanced.png
      :scale: 65 %

 Go to the "Display" section and increase video memory to 32 or 64 MB.
+In some host operating systems, it may be required to "Enable 3D Acceleration" for display to work properly.

   .. image:: /images/projects/osgeolive/vmdk_display.png
      :scale: 65 %